-The Arkansas Freedom of Information Act is one of the most comprehensive and strongest open-records and open-meetings laws in the United States.
+The Arkansas Freedom of Information Act (FOIA) is one of the most comprehensive and strongest open-records and open-meetings laws in the United States.

 Attorneys General in Arkansas have been vigorous defenders of the act since its passage in 1967.

 The Attorney General joins the Arkansas Press Association and other entities to publish a useful and informative “Freedom of Information Act Handbook” after every regular session of the General Assembly.
 The handbook is a ready guide to the FOIA that assists Arkansas residents and journalists in using the law and government entities in complying with it.
-The handbook’s 16th edition was published in March 2014.
-Free copies of the handbook are available from the Attorney General’s Office.
+The handbook’s 17th edition was published in December 2015.
+Free copies of the handbook are available from the Attorney General’s office.
 A copy may be downloaded below.
 The handbooks may be requested by telephone at (800) 482-8982 or (501) 682-2007 or by email.

 The Attorney General also hosts FOIA “Road Shows” at several locations across the state each year.
 The Road Shows are informative workshops on the FOIA, and they often include panel discussions from working journalists and attorneys on the practical application of the law.